proxmox/proxmox-backup/docs/installation.rst

   # apt-get update
   # apt-get install proxmox-backup-server

-Above code keeps the current (Debian) kernel and installs a minimal set of required packages.
+The commands above keep the current (Debian) kernel and install a minimal set of required packages.

 If you want to install the same set of packages as the installer